hemanth2110/Module-5/Destructor.md

-# Exp.No:22
+# Exp.No:5.b
 ## Destructor

----

 ### AIM
-To create a Python class `Student` with a destructor.

----
+To Write a python code to implement destructor in given code.

 ### ALGORITHM